hllagami/SCRMS/phase2.md

 3. Security Requirements:  The software must have security measures in place to protect customer data, prevent unauthorized access, and comply with data protection regulations.
 Email verifications will be used in the case a user forgets their passwords.
 4. Software Quality Attributes:  The software must be easy to maintain, with modular and reusable code, clear documentation, and a well-defined development process.
 Additionally, it must be highly available, fault-tolerant, and resilient to ensure that the system can recover from failures, outages, or errors with minimal downtime.
 5. Business Rules:  The software should define different user roles with specific permissions and access levels based on their job responsibilities and the data they need to access.
 For example, a sales representative might have access to customer contact information and sales data, while an administrator might have access to system settings and user management.

+  ### Additional Features
+These additional features are yet to be decided whether they will be fully implemented for the software.

+  **Customer Profile Management**
+ - The collection of mutually exclusive customer groups that comprise a business’s entire customer base.
+- Aims to optimize business performance.
+- Provides differentiated value propositions to different segments of customers.
+  There are several basic disciplines that can be useful during CPM.
+ 1. Market segmentation,
+ 2. Sales forecasting,
+ 3. Activity-based costing (ABC),
+ 4. Customer lifetime value estimation,
+ 5. Data mining.

+**Important CRM KPI: Major methods of sales forecasting:**
+1. Qualitative methods
+  o Customer surveys – collecting information from consumers or purchasing officers to get estimates of future sales.
+  o Sales team estimates – estimates based on sales team experiences.
+2. Time series
+  o Moving average – Estimating future sales based on average sales from previous years or periods.
+  o Exponential smoothing – Using weights when estimating based on past averages.
+  o Time series decomposition – Estimating future sales based on seasonal patterns in past data.
+3. Causal Methods
+  o Leading indicators – Estimating future sales based on some contemporary activity.
+Exp: Using house sales to estimate furniture sales.
+  o Regression models – Estimating future sales based on different variables with data.
+Exp: Estimating demand for cars based on average fuel price, average disposable income etc.

+**Customer Experience**
+Customer experience (CX) is everything related to a business that affects a customer's perception and feelings about it.
+Moments of truth (MOT) - occur during customer interactions at touch points.
+These are the moments when customers form evaluative judgments, positive or negative, about their experience.
+• Less Than Zero Moment of Truth (&lt;ZMOT) - an event occurs that inspires the customer to think about making a purchase.

+- Zero Moment of Truth (ZMOT) - the customer begins researching a product.
+- First Moment of Truth (FMOT) - the customer is looking at a product.
+- Second Moment of Truth (SMOT) – the customer purchases product.
+- Interim Moment of Truth (IMOT) -  the period of time from when the customer purchases a product to when he receives it.
+Sometimes called Absolute Moment of Truth (AMOT).
+- Third Moment of Truth (TMOT) – the customer provides feedback about the product.

+**Customer Engagement**
+Customer engagement unfolds in stages over the evolving lifecycle of relationship with the customers.
+The customer lifecycle includes:
+1. Lead acquisition: Which begins when a prospect first becomes aware of your brand.
+2. Purchase: Which transforms a lead into a customer.
+3. Onboarding: When a customer first begins using your product.
+4. Adoption: As customer usage continues to grow and expand.
+5. Escalation: When customer encounters support issues with your product.
+6. Retention: When a customer decides to become a repeat buyer and loyal customer.